nashyvant/ai_projects/readme.txt

  The PyTorch solution for the trained model is in model_predict_bot_moves.ipynb.

- The trained model is 72% accurate on training data and 67% accurate of test data.
+ The trained model is 72% accurate on training data and 67% accurate on test data.